Health Physics Programs

 Want to learn more?
 Visit the Health Physics admission requirements and deadline webpage.

-What about Medical Physics?
+What is Health Physics?

 Medical Physics is mostly concerned with the treatment of patients, both in a diagnostic and a therapeutic setting.
 Medical Physics is patient-oriented and includes the calibration and quality assurance for radiation generating machines used in medicine, the calculation of dose to an irradiated organ or tissue, etc.

-Health Physics and Medical Physics are similar but different
+Health Physics and Medical Physics are similar, but different:

 Health Physics, on the other hand, focuses on the protection of people from adverse effects of radiation.
 It is applied in occupational health considerations where radiological sources are in use in industry, medicine, or research, where it is concerned with worker safety by e.g., monitoring radiation levels at the work place, monitoring occupational dose, implementation of dose optimization procedures, etc. Work for a Health Physicist might also include public exposure considerations due to naturally occurring radioactive material or due to transport of man-made radionuclides through our ecosystem.